-We engage communities, organizations and individuals through quality research, community organizing, advocacy, training and model programming to advance the rights of girls and young women, especially those in the justice system.
+We engage communities, organizations and individuals through quality research, community organizing, advocacy, training and model programming to advance the rights of girls, young women, and youth who identify as female, especially those impacted by the justice system.

 Established in January 2013, the Delores Barr Weaver Policy Center is the outgrowth of the girls’ reform movement that began more than 15 years ago.